elitan/euler/README.md

-euler
+Euler
 =====

-Project Euler Solutions in python.
+Project Euler Solutions in Python.

-This is a project to get som skills in python.
+Trying to learn some Python...